navneetsxngh/Natural-Language-Processing-NLP-/README.md

 > 🚧 **Work in Progress** — This repository is actively being developed.
 New notebooks, datasets, and topics will be added as learning progresses.
 Stay tuned for updates!

 A structured, beginner-to-intermediate collection of Jupyter Notebooks covering the core concepts and techniques of **Natural Language Processing (NLP)** using Python.
-Each notebook is hands-on and progressively builds up knowledge from raw text processing to feature extraction for machine learning.
+Each notebook is hands-on and progressively builds knowledge — from raw text processing and feature extraction to real-world classification projects.

 ---